Graduate Humanities Symposium

 Open to all ¹ú²ú¶ÌÊÓƵgraduate students conducting research in the humanities (regardless of major), the Graduate Humanities Symposium provides great experience for your C.V. or professional resume, as well as opportunities to network with other graduate students.
 There is no cost to participate in this symposium.
 Free breakfast and lunch is provided for presenters as well as a swag bag.

 Help us fill the audience!
 Support our graduate student scholars by attending the symposium and listening to their research.
 There is no cost to attend.
-View the schedule overview below or view the symposium program for details on room locations, presenter names, and paper titles.
+New schedule coming soon.

 Schedule